LennonChin/Blog-Frontend-Project/README.md

 ## The next will be achieved

-- [ ]  Will consider implementing SSR server rendering. ~~Due to the current backend Django Rest Framework, SSR support may be postponed.~~ SSR support for some necessary pages is developing now.
+- [x]  Will consider implementing SSR server rendering. ~~Due to the current backend Django Rest Framework, SSR support may be postponed.
+SSR support for some necessary pages is developing now.~~SSR can already work now.
 - [ ]  Access GitHub, WeChat, Weibo, Facebook and other third-party login comments.
 - [x] front-end page Markdown editor access Qiniu Cloud Storage to store pictures.
 (Completed)
 - [ ]  Optimize the details of the gallery display.